Medically reviewed by Drugs.com. Last updated on Mar 22, 2022.

 How Can I Get Additional Information?

-This leaflet summarizes the most important information about Refissa.
+This leaflet summarized the most important information about Refissa.
 If you would like more information, talk to your doctor or other health care provider.
 There is also a leaflet written for health professionals that your pharmacist can provide for you.

 CALL YOUR DOCTOR FOR MEDICAL ADVICE ABOUT SIDE EFFECTS.
 YOU MAY REPORT SIDE EFFECTS TO FDA AT 1-800-FDA-1088.